“There’s no refund on misspent time.” -Jack Butcher

 I’ve worked in consulting (Bain), big tech (Microsoft, Snapchat) and a startup (Faire).
-While there’s truth to the saying that your manager has a big impact on your experience, I’ve found that the size and nature of the company determines the realm of possible opportunities.
+Yes, your manager has a big impact on your experience, but I’ve found that the size and nature of the company determines the realm of possible opportunities.

 Here’s what I’ve learned about finding the right fit.

 You should either be learning or earning, ideally both.
 Early in your career, there's an inevitable trade-off.
 Why?

 First, when you have a lot to learn in a role, you’re typically under-qualified, at least on paper.
 This gets reflected in your pay.

 Second, size of the company is correlated with ability to pay top dollar.
 Startups rarely outcompete big companies on cash.
 The expected value of working in big tech eclipses startups given the high guaranteed salary, and the likelihood of stock appreciation.
 If you’re maximizing money, it’s hard to beat big tech.